European Sleeper: History

-In April-June 2025 it raised €1.5 million in 3-year loan stock at 8% interest, and also attracted some donations.
-In August 2025 it will offer a further €1.5m of shares for sale.
+In April and June 2025, ES raised €1.5 million in 3-year loan stocks at 8% interest and also attracted some donations.
+Throughout the latter half of 2025, the company also offered a further €2m of shares for sale, with the stated aims of acquiring Dutch tour operator GreenCityTrip, securing additional rolling stock and launching a new route in 2026.